krishnagupta71/linux/assignment/Assignment-3/Readme.md

 # Assignment 3: Instrumentation via hypercall
 The assignment is to modify the CPUID emulation code in KVM to report back additional information when special CPUID leaf nodes are requested.

-* For CPUID leaf node %eax=0x4FFFFFFD:
+* For CPUID leaf node %eax=0x4FFFFFFD:<br />
-  ◦ Return the number of exits for the exit number provided (on input) in %ecx
+  ◦ Return the number of exits for the exit number provided (on input) in %ecx.
 This value should be returned in %eax

-* For CPUID leaf node %eax=0x4FFFFFFC:
+* For CPUID leaf node %eax=0x4FFFFFFC:<br />
- ◦ Return the time spent processing the exit number provided (on input) in %ecx ◦ Return the high 32 bits of the total time spent for that exit in %ebx ◦  the low 32 bits of the total time spent for that exit in %ecx
+ ◦ Return the time spent processing the exit number provided (on input) in %ecx<br />
+ ◦ Return the high 32 bits of the total time spent for that exit in %ebx and the low 32 bits of the total time spent for that exit in %ecx

 ## Team Members:
 1. Krishna Gupta - 015721199